amperity/amperity-docs/amperity_reference/source/file_uploads.rst

 #.
 From the **Condition** list, select **Is a member of...**.
 #.
 From the **Customer Lists** list, in the **File Uploads** section, select an uploaded file output.

-   .. note:: To delete a segment associated with a query output, you will need to first delete the uploaded file before being able to delete the segment.
+   .. note:: To delete a segment associated with a query output, you must first delete the uploaded file before being able to delete the segment.

 #.
 Click **Save As**.